JasSandhu14/cse15l-lab-reports/lab-report-1-week-2.md

 * `cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/`
 * `cat /home/linux/ieng6/cs15lsp22/public/hello.txt`

-Another important command is `Ctrl + D` which logs you out of the remote directory
+Another important command is `Ctrl + D` which logs you out of the remote directory.
 Do not worry if you get an error running some commands.
 This is expected as seen in the below image.

 ![Image](commands.png)